replane-dev/replane-javascript/README.md

 Notes:

-- The configs client receives realtime updates via SSE in the background.
+- The Replane client receives realtime updates via SSE in the background.
 - If the config is not found, throws a `ReplaneError` with code `not_found`.
 - Context-based overrides are evaluated automatically based on context.